janainavarela/keyboard-converter/README.md

 # keyboard_convert

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to convert cifras from a eletronic piano keyboard to a computer keyboard so we can play songs in website https://real-royal.com/pt/
 ## Usage

 FIXME